Martin Grossman: Arguments for clemency

 Supporters of Grossman alleged that his trial was improperly handled and that there was mitigating evidence to justify being granted clemency by Governor Charlie Crist, such as the influence of narcotics, and incompetence on the part of the legal teams.
 However, all appeals were denied, with the United States Supreme Court allowing the execution and upholding the opinion of the Florida Supreme Court that the trial was handled properly and that all evidence was allowed to be presented.

 The defense originally hired psychologist Sidney Merin, PhD, to evaluate Grossman.
 However, the defense did not call Merin to the stand because his evaluation of Grossman was not favorable to Grossman's case.

-After Grossman was already convicted, the defense hired a second expert, North Carolina psychologist Rollin Bradshaw "Brad" Fisher Jr, PhD, to prepare a psychological report as part of Grossman's appeal of his conviction.
+After Grossman's conviction, the defense hired a second expert, North Carolina psychologist Rollin Bradshaw "Brad" Fisher Jr, PhD, to prepare a psychological report as part of Grossman's appeal of his conviction.
 Fisher wrote in his psychological report that testing on Grossman "did not reveal any signs of a current psychotic condition or of any major affective disorder."

 As part of its post-conviction appeal, the defense claimed that a childhood evaluation of Grossman said he scored 77 on an IQ test: a score which borders on mental retardation.
 Grossman's lawyers also believed that the case was not properly demonstrated and that there was a lack of sufficient evidence.
-Also argued was that Grossman was convicted of premeditated murder, despite Grossman maintaining he had no intention of killing Park.
+They also argued that Grossman was convicted of premeditated murder despite Grossman maintaining he had no intention of killing Park.
 On the day of the execution, a final appeal was made to the United States Supreme Court for a hearing; it was ruled that the execution may proceed.

 Third-party appeals

-Emails, faxes and letters were sent to the Governor of Florida, Charlie Crist and to other prominent officials involved in the case.
+Emails, faxes and letters were sent to the Governor of Florida Charlie Crist and to other prominent officials involved in the case.
 On the day of the execution nearly 50,000 calls, emails and letters were received by the office of the Governor urging him to grant clemency to Grossman.
 Additionally, over 35,000 signatures were gathered on a petition on Care2, a website, as a means to grant clemency to Grossman.
-Elie Wiesel (the Holocaust survivor and activist), Pope Benedict XVI, Chief Rabbis of Israel and over 200 prominent organizations sent letters to the Governor to plead against Grossman's execution.
+Elie Wiesel, Holocaust survivor and activist, Pope Benedict XVI, Chief Rabbis of Israel, and over 200 prominent organizations sent letters to the Governor to plead against Grossman's execution.
 Crist declined to overturn the decision to execute Grossman.